TheBevyFlock/bevy_new_2d/README.md

 ## Prerequisites

 We assume that you know how to use Bevy already and have at least gone through the [official Quick Start Guide](https://bevyengine.org/learn/quick-start/introduction/).
-If you are new to Bevy, the patterns used throughout the template may look a bit weird at first glance.
-See our [Design Document](./docs/design.md) for more information about how and why we structure our code the way we do.

 ## Create a new game